The Male Bag Foundation LTD is a registered, not for profit charity (Registered Charity No. 14089)

-In July 2011, a couple of men decided that it was a good idea to ride form Perth to Melbourne on motorbikes.
-This was not a new or novel idea.
-Many have travelled this path before and no doubt will again.
-But this is different and with a purpose for a cause.
+We began in July 2011, when a couple of men looking for an adventure decided that it would be a good idea to ride form Perth to Melbourne on motorbikes.
+This was not a new or novel idea, except neither had a licence or had ever been on a motorbike.

 As men do, they told their friends and colleagues.
-Soon this group began to grow with interested parties expressing their desire to participate and share in this challenging journey.
-So a plan was hatched and formulated by the two leaders of this “pack”.
+Soon a group began to grow with interested parties expressing their desire to participate and share in this challenging journey.
+Support and advice was given by a group who had made a similar trip in 2010.